 2) Peer Reviewers:

-We are recruiting both undergraduate and graduate students who are willing to act as peer reviewers between October 2017-April 2018.
-Each peer reviewer will be asked to provide substantial and constructive feedback about the content of a maximum of 1-2 submissions.
+We are recruiting both undergraduate and graduate students who are willing to act as peer reviewers between October 2018-April 2019.
+Each peer reviewer will be asked to provide substantive and constructive feedback about the content of one manuscript.

-If you are interested in being a peer reviewer, please e-mail the Editorial Collective at firstname.lastname@example.org with the subject line “Peer Review.”
+If you are interested in being a peer reviewer, please email firstname.lastname@example.org.
 Please include your institutional affiliation, degree program, year of study, and areas of scholarly interest.